tiny8877/okta.github.io/_source/_posts/2019-02-19-add-social-login-to-spring-boot.md

 {% img blog/spring-boot-social-login/oidc-app.png alt:"OIDC app on Okta" width:"700" %}{: .center-image }

 Finally, you will need a domain name that you can use to set up as custom Okta URL for your sign-in page.
 You'll need access to the DNS Zone entries to be able to create a CNAME record for a domain or subdomain.
+The custom domain doesn't actually need to be a subdomain.
+It can be a plain, old domain just as easily.
+But for this tutorial, I figure more people have access to setting up a subdomain on a domain name they have already (who doesn't have a few dozen lying around?).

 ## Configure the OAuth 2.0 Settings for Your Spring Boot App